lenkakt/zephyr-os-labs/hello/README.rst

 Hello Lab goals:
 =================

-1. Get familier with all the Zephyr environment and tools.
-2. Get it ready and working on your computer.
-3. Compile your Hello world.
-4. Run it in the emulation.
-5. Get familier with the files and folders.
-6. Understand the configuration
+The Lab is splitted into 2 main Tasks:

+1. TASK1 will guide you through the installation process to get all the tools working and configured properly for the labs.
+2. TASK2 demonstrates how you can add your application to the Zephyr.

 =====================================
-Install Zephyr and get it all working
+TASK1: Install Zephyr and get it all working
 =====================================
 ------------------------------
 Get the Zephyr sources and SDK